BrowserBox/BrowserBox/README.md

 - Latest update: July 14 2020
 - New Docker Hub image with latest changes: [dosyago/browsergapce:2.0](https://hub.docker.com/r/dosyago/browsergapce)
 - Latest update: July 13 2020
+- New README (including some info on a few competitors).

 ## About